karthiksreenivasanwork/KarthikSreenivasan.ShoppingCart/README.md

   - Concepts
     - **Registration control validations:** Template driven forms.
     - **Login control validations:** Reactive forms.
-    - **Client side authorization:** Route Guard.
+    - **Client-side authorization:** Route Guard.
     	- Example: First level verification to check for the user authentication ensuring a JWT token was created in the local storage.
-    - **Server side authorization:** HttpInterceptor.
+    - **Server-side authorization:** HttpInterceptor.
     	- Example: Sends JWT web token as a `HttpHeader` check for authorization of each API call.
     - **Services:** Services to make API calls and establish communication between unrelated components.
     	- Example: Searching for products in the `Header` component triggers the search in the `Listproducts` component.
     - **Custom pipes:**
-    	- Example: Used for shortening product description for each product displayed in the home page.
+    	- Example: Used for the shortening product description for each product displayed on the home page.
     - **Dynamic routing:** Dynamic routing using URL parameters.
     	- Example: Filter products based on their `Category ID`.